-In Miami-Dade County, there’s an administrative order referred to as the status quo order which requires the parties to refrain from disrupting the norm established throughout the relationship, like who was required to pay the bills, who was supposed to pickup the kids, etc. So, if your spouse was the one that paid the monthly mortgage/rent, then he or she cannot stop paying until there’s another order from the court.
+In Miami-Dade County, there’s an administrative order referred to as the status quo order which requires the parties to refrain from disrupting the norm established throughout the relationship, like who was required to pay the bills, who was supposed to pick up the kids, etc. So, if your spouse was the one that paid the monthly mortgage/rent, then he or she cannot stop paying until there’s another order from the court.

-Remember, you can also as the Court for exclusive use of the home even in cases were abuse is not present.
+Remember, you can also as the Court for the exclusive use of the home even in cases where abuse is not present.
 You can request the Court to give you exclusive use and possession of the home while the divorce is pending.
 This request can also be made as a form of temporary support.